 Down on the beach it was lovely and quiet with the sea almost like a millpond.
 We sat in front of the local sailing club's complex, and this morning we were entertained watching about thirty 7-8 years old school kids being given an introduction to sailing.
 We first noticed them being towed back slowly in lines behind inflatables with outboards.
 There were two kids to each very small sailing dinghy with sail aloft.
 It was interesting to see the skill of the staff as they bought each dinghy in to the shore using the inflatables running alongside them.
 After they were all ashore it was a real team effort to get all of the dinghies up the beach and in to the compound.
 It was lovely to see kids enjoying 'school' and just shows they can learn a lot even when away from the desk.
 I can't imagine anything like that happening back home these days given the pages and pages of risk assessment forms that would have to be filled in to satisfy 'Elf N' Safety’ and the schools insurers etc.

-Whilst sat on the beach we have decided that God-willing we will return to this area, and we'll do it at the same time of year, because we have decided that we'll bring our folding bikes next time, take them on the train to Monaco and actually cycle around the Grand Prix circuit days after the race.
+Whilst sat on the beach we have decided that God-willing we will return to this area, and we'll do it at the same time of year and bring our folding bikes to take them on the train to Monaco and actually cycle around the Grand Prix circuit days after the race.

 After our evening meal we took another stroll down to the beach.
 It really was a lovely comfortable temperature and as a consequence there were lots of couples and families down there enjoying the evening.
 It was almost like 'let the tourists have it during the day and lie there and fry, and we'll have it in the evening when it's far more comfortable'.
 We both wished we'd come down here in the evening earlier in our stay so that we could have done the same.